-Did you know salt water was corrosive?
+Did you know that salt water has a corrosive effect on concrete?
 It is.
 In fact it is a problem that engineers have been faced with for some time in regards to larger concrete structures like sea walls.
 Of course sea walls are corroded by much more than salt, such as sand and gravel kicked up and splashed against the concrete.

 Salt water itself contains magnesium chloride, sulfate ions and hydrogen carbonation ions that will essentially attack concrete to a certain degree, but what really starts to corrode in a concrete structure is any of the steel substructure within.